trungvose/jira-clone-angular/README.md

 # A simplified Jira clone built with Angular 10, Akita and ng-zorro

-> Phase two will not be completed as planned for 25 July.
+> Phase two will not be completed as planned.
 Both [Chau Tran][chau] and I was too busy with some other commitments.
 View our [working in progress Graph QL branch][gql].
 >
-> You can check the latest Tetris game that I built with Angular and Akita in the meantime ➡ [tetris.trungk18.com](https://tetris.trungk18.com/) 🎮
+> You can check the storybook collection of components I wrote for Jira Clone ➡ [jira-storybook.trungk18.com](https://jira-storybook.trungk18.com/) 📕
 >
 > Thanks for your continuous support.
 Stay tuned! :muscle: